NicolaLampis/ms4-unetto-pizza/README.md

 1. As a **shopper**, I want to be able to view a list of products so that I can choose some items to purchase.
 2. As a **shopper**, I want to be able to filter products that I am interested in without searching through all the products.
 3. As a **shopper**, I want to be able to select individual products to see more detailed information and add the item to my shopping cart.
-4. As a **shopper**, I want to be able to see any product special offers, new arrivals and available deals, taking advantage of any reduced prices shown.
-5. As a **shopper**, I want to be able to see items I have placed in my shopping cart easily so that I can keep track oof what I am buying
+4. As a **shopper**, I want to be able to see items I have placed in my shopping cart, and keep track of what I am buying.
-6. As a **shopper**, I want to be able to see breadcrumb navigation links to see where I am on the site easily.

 #### Registration and User Accounts ####

-7. As a **site user**, I want to be able to register for an account to make future purchases easier
+5. As a **site user**, I want to be able to register for an account and save persona informations to speed up future purchases
-8. As a **site user**, I want to be able to easily log in and out of my account so that I can access my personal account information
+6. As a **site user**, I want to be able to receive and email to verify my email account and complete the registeration.
-9. As a **site user**, I want to be able to receive and email requireing me to verify my email account to finish account registeration.
+7. As a **site user**, I want to be able to save and update my delivery information on my personal profile page.
-10. As a **site user**, I want to be able to log in and have a personal profile page containing my delivery details and order history
+8. As a **site user**, I want to be able to log in and have a personal profile page containing my delivery details and order history
-11. As a **site user**, I want to be able to save and update my delivery information on my personal profile page.

 #### Sorting and Searching ####

-12. As a **shopper**, I want to be able to sort the available products by price, main category, sub-category or product type
+9. As a **shopper**, I want to be able to sort the available products by price, category type and name
-13. As a **shopper**, I want to be able to filter and group products for men, women, unisex or kids.
-14. As a **shopper**, I want to be able to see how many products are available based on the sorting / filtering I have applied
+10. As a **shopper**, I want to be able to see the allergens in the food
-15. As a **shopper**, I want to be able to search for a product by name, type or category.

 #### Purchasing and Checkout ####

-16. As a **shopper**, I want to be able to easily select the size and qualtity of a product when adding it to the shopping cart
+11. As a **shopper**, I want to be able to add a product to the shopping cart and select the quantity
-17. As a **shopper**, I want to be able to view the items in my shopping cart waiting to be purchased, seeing the sub-total, delivery costs and grand total amounts.
+12. As a **shopper**, I want to be able to view the items in my shopping cart, seeing the sub-total, delivery costs and total price.
-18. As a **shopper**, I want to be able to easily update the items in the shopping cart by changing the quantities of products or remove them from the cart.
+13. As a **shopper**, I want to be able to update the items in the shopping cart.
+Change quantities or remove the products from the cart.
-19. As a **shopper**, I want to be able to checkout securely where I can enter my delivery and credit card payment details with confidence.
+14. As a **shopper**, I want to be able to checkout securely, enter my delivery and credit card payment details with no worries.
-20. As a **shopper**, I want to be able to view an order confirmation page as well as receive and email order confirmation once the transaction has succeeded.
+15. As a **shopper**, I want to be able to view the order confirmation, and receive an email order confirmation letting me know the transaction has succeeded.

 #### Admin and Store Management ###

-21. As a **store owner**, I want to be able to add new products to my store
+16. As a **store owner**, I want to be able to add new products to my store
-22. As a **store owner**, I want to be able to edit / update the current product details and replace the product image file
+17. As a **store owner**, I want to be able to edit product details, uploads a product image file
-23. As a **store owner**, I want to be able to delete a product that is no longer for sale.
+18. As a **store owner**, I want to be able to delete a product that is no longer for sale.
+19. As **Admin**, I want to be able to create and delete categories, deals, list of allergens and products

 [Back to contents](#contents)